borkod/CYC2025/presentation.md

 - Long-term access keys can be compromised if exposed or mishandled, leading to persistent security risks.
 - Against prescribed AWS security best practices.
 - Managing access keys across multiple users, services, and systems becomes complex as environments grow.
-- Access keys are harder to track and audit compared to roles with temporary credentials.
+- Access keys are harder to track and audit compared to IAM roles.
 - Against corporate, enterprise, or regulatory security policies.
-- Access keys are tied to specific IAM users, not roles or fine-grained policies.
+- Access keys are tied to specific IAM users, not roles (does not use RBAC).

 -->
 ## DO NOT USE ACCESS KEYS